UniversalAptronym/Locus-Server/Instructions/Getting_a_Domain_Name_(Web_URL).md

 <img src="../Media_Repository/Cloudflare_Zero_Trust_1.png" alt="Cloudflare Networks button" title="Cloudflare Networks button" width="40%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_1a.png" alt="Cloudflare Team Name" title="Cloudflare Team Name" width="30%"/>

-6. Next click `Networks`, and finally `Create a tunnel`.
+6. In the home page for `Zero Trust`, click `Networks`, then click `Create a tunnel`.
 Select `Cloudflared`.
 Enter a name for your tunnel and click `Save Tunnel`.
 You do not have to record this name - it will be here on your Cloudflare account if you ever need it again.
 Select `Docker`.
 Click the text which begins with `$ docker run` to *Copy* that text.

 <img src="../Media_Repository/Cloudflare_Zero_Trust_2.png" alt="Cloudflare tunnel button" title="Cloudflare tunnel button" width="30%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_3.png" alt="Cloudflare Cloudflared button" title="Cloudflare Cloudflared button" width="30%"/>

 <img src="../Media_Repository/Cloudflare_Zero_Trust_4.png" alt="Cloudflare tunnel name field" title="Cloudflare tunnel name field" width="30%"/> <img src="../Media_Repository/Cloudflare_Zero_Trust_5.png" alt="Cloudflare connector text" title="Cloudflare connector text" width="30%"/>

-6. If you haven't already, create a dedicated folder for information about your server on your computer.
+7. If you haven't already, create a dedicated folder for information about your server on your computer.
 Open this folder.
 If you already have a dedicated folder, navigate to it.

-7. Within this folder, create a new plaintext file (plaintext files have the file extension **.txt**).
+8. Within this folder, create a new plaintext file (plaintext files have the file extension **.txt**).
 Open this file, then press **CTRL + V** (for Linux or Windows) or **CMD + V** (for Mac) to *Paste* the text you copied in Step 5 into the file.
 Save this file and leave it open.
 You will need this later.

-8. Finally, return to the Cloudflare webpage, scroll down, and click `Next` at the bottom of the page.
+9. Finally, return to the Cloudflare webpage, scroll down, and click `Next` at the bottom of the page.
 This will take you to the page pictured below.

 **Note:** Depending on what part of the process you're at, the `Save` button will either say `Save Tunnel` or `Save Hostname`.